automerge/automerge/rust/automerge-wasm/README.md

 Under the hood `npm run release` invokes
 `cargo +nightly build … -Zbuild-std=std,panic_unwind` with
+`RUSTFLAGS="-C panic=unwind -C llvm-args=-wasm-use-legacy-eh"`.
+Current
-`RUSTFLAGS="-C panic=unwind"`.
-The rest of the workspace still builds with the pinned stable toolchain in `rust/rust-toolchain.toml`; the nightly toolchain is only used for this wasm build.
+nightlies otherwise emit modern (`exnref`) exception handling.
+Forcing legacy EH lets wasm-bindgen provide its `WebAssembly.JSTag` polyfill on runtimes such as Node 20 that do not provide `JSTag` natively. `WASM_TOOLCHAIN` can select a specific nightly for reproducible builds.
+The rest of the workspace still builds with the pinned stable toolchain in `rust/rust-toolchain.toml`; nightly is only used for this wasm build.

 ### Appendix: WASM and Memory Allocation